bio-tools/biotoolsDocs/IFB_tools.rst

 Tool functions
 """"""""""""""
-In the *bio.tools* software model, a tool provides one or more basic functions, or modes of operation.
+In the *bio.tools* software model, a tool has one or more basic functions, or modes of operation.
 Each function performs at least one specific operation, and has one or more primary inputs and outputs, each of a defined type of data and listing supported format(s).

 This is visualised in a diagram on the Tool Cards that look like this:

 |biotool_function|